Skip to main content

 • expedited delivery by forceps, Ventouse (kiwi) or caesarean section.

-Can delayed action in response to meconium cause brain injury?
+Can meconium cause brain injury?

-Delayed delivery of a baby who is suffering from hypoxia or lack of oxygen can cause permanent injury to their brain.
-Meconium is one of many warning signs which should alert midwives to the possibility that lack of oxygen is causing fetal distress.
+Meconium is also one of many warning signs during labour and delivery which should alert midwives to the possibility that lack of oxygen is causing fetal distress.

-Acute hypoxia – a short but profound period of oxygen starvation – can permanently damage a baby’s brain in a matter of minutes.
-Delayed action to clear meconium from the baby’s airway (to allow them to breathe) or provide resuscitation immediately after birth can extend the length of time that the baby is without oxygen.
-In some cases, this additional delay in restoring the baby’s oxygen supply after birth can turn a reversible episode of hypoxia into irreversible brain damage and permanent disability, or death.
+Delayed action to clear meconium from the baby’s airway (to allow them to breathe) or to provide resuscitation immediately after birth can extend the length of time that the baby is without oxygen.
+In some cases, this additional delay in restoring the baby’s oxygen supply after birth can turn a reversible episode of hypoxia into irreversible brain injury and permanent disability, or death.

 A baby who is suffering from respiratory distress as a result of meconium aspiration may show the following signs: